 Multiple sclerosis, or MS, is a chronic autoimmune disease that attacks the central nervous system.
 An estimated 947,000 people in the U.S. have multiple sclerosis (MS) — more than double the long-accepted figure of 400,000 — according to a newly completed study organized and funded by the National Multiple Sclerosis Society (NMSS).
-Multiple sclerosis affects all age groups, but most people are diagnosed with MS between ages 20 – 50.
-Because those are key working years for most people, multiple sclerosis disability claims are subjected to close scrutiny by long term disability insurance companies.
+Multiple sclerosis affects all age groups, but most people are diagnosed with MS between the ages of 20-50.
+Because those are key working years for most people, multiple sclerosis disability claims are subjected to close scrutiny by long-term disability insurance companies.

 Multiple sclerosis manifests in a variety of physical, emotional, and mental symptoms.
 Our disability lawyers understand how these symptoms affect one’s ability to perform at work, and use this information to support the disability insurance claim.